 The Questions section of each chapter has three types of question.
 'Test your understanding' questions to help you review your reading are in the 'A' series of questions.
-You will find the answers to these by reading and thinking about the material in the book.
+You will find the answer to these by reading and thinking about the material in the textbook.
 'Application' questions to test your ability to apply technical skills are in the 'B' series of questions.
-Questions requiring you to show skills in problem solving and evaluation are in the 'C' series of questions.
-A letter [S] indicates that there is a solution at the end of the book.
+Questions requiring you to show skills in 'Problem solving and evaluation' are in the 'C' series of questions.
+The symbol [S] indicates that a solution is available at the end of the book.

-Test your understanding
+A Test your understanding